Rudolph von Ripper: Early life

-After his father's death from cancer in 1918 and the collapse of the Austro-Hungarian empire, he left Austria and moved first to Innsbruck then to Berlin, where he worked in a saw mill, then as a circus clown.
-He then moved to Duisburg where he worked as a carpenter in a coal mine, giving him the funds to enable him to study art at the Kunstakademie Düsseldorf.
-He then briefly returned to Austria.
+In October 1918, when von Ripper was 13, his father died from cancer.
+The same year saw the dissolution of Austria-Hungary, followed by the abolition of the Austrian nobility in 1919.
+Following these events, von Ripper left home and moved first to Innsbruck then to Berlin, where he worked in a saw mill, then as a circus clown.
+He then moved to Duisburg where he worked as a carpenter in a coal mine, which gave him the funds to enable him to study art at the Kunstakademie (art academy) in nearby Düsseldorf.

 Paris and the French Foreign Legion

-In 1923, von Ripper moved to Paris, where he painted, until financial pressure caused him to move to Lyon, where in 1925, aged 19, he joined the French Foreign Legion.
-He served in the Legion for two years, being deployed against the Great Syrian Revolt, where he was shot in the knee and left lung, and evacuated to Tunisia.
+In 1923, von Ripper moved to Paris, where he painted, until he ran out of funds and moved to Lyon to seek work.
+In 1925, aged 19, he joined the French Foreign Legion for a five-year tour of duty.
+He was posted to Sidi El Hani in the French protectorate of Tunisia for training, then deployed against the Druze in the Great Syrian Revolt of 1925.
+He found that it was difficult to find time for art in the Legion, and morale became low and desertion common due to the Legion's harsh treatment of the revolutionaries.
+During an ambush, he was shot in the knee and left lung, and evacuated back to Tunisia.
+In 1926, after serving less than two years, he deserted the Legion.